heanzyzabala/create-solidity-smart-contract/README.md

 You can use the transaction hash to see the transaction in [Ropsten - Etherscan](https://ropsten.etherscan.io).

 The `--network ropsten` flag is configured in `hardhat.config.ts`.
-You can freely add or change any networks (e.g. kovan, rinkeby, goerli).
+You can freely add or change any network (e.g. kovan, rinkeby, goerli).
 But in this case, I choose ropsten since it's the closet representation of the mainnet.

 ```typescript
 const config: HardhatUserConfig = {